What is Emotional Freedom?By Dr. Margaret Paul

 There are two different kinds of feelings: wounded feelings and core feelings.

 All of our feelings are an inner guidance system, giving us much information.
-Our wounded feelings are telling us that we are abandoning ourselves in some way - ignoring our feelings and needs, judging ourselves, turning to various addictions to avoid our feelings, or making others responsible for our feelings, i.e. being emotionally dependent on another person for our good feelings.
+Our wounded feelings are telling us that we are abandoning ourselves in some way - ignoring our feelings and needs, judging ourselves, turning to various addictions to avoid our feelings, or making others responsible for our feelings, i.e. being emotionally dependent on another person for our feelings of self-worth and happiness.

 While we do not cause our core feelings, we are still responsible for managing them with deep compassion for ourselves, and when we avoid them, then we are likely to cause our wounded feelings.

 Emotional dependency is the opposite of emotional responsibility and emotional freedom.
 When we are emotionally dependent, we see ourselves as victims of others and circumstances.
-Rather than compassionately learning from our feelings, we do everything we can to avoid them - using addictions to substances, processes, people and controlling behaviors such as blame.
+Rather than compassionately learning from our feelings, we do everything we can to avoid them - using addictions to substances, processes, people and controlling behaviors such as anger, blame, resistance, withdrawal or compliance.

 Avoiding responsibility for our feelings leads to the misery of our wounded feelings.
 We create great suffering when we avoid our feelings and responsibility for them rather than compassionately embracing them and opening to learning from them.